-If it takes a village to raise children, then it takes a nations people to tackle its injustices.
-Not trending buzzwords?.Tweet
+If it takes a village to raise children, then it takes a nation’s people to tackle its injustices.
+Not trending buzzwords?Tweet

 If this is indeed the case, I have some real concerns around emulating the behaviours of social media’s algorithms.
-Firstly, if we are to tackle or most pressing social concerns like mental illness, how do we get anywhere if it falls off the radar faster than a supersonic jet?
+Firstly, if we are to tackle our most pressing social concerns like mental illness, how do we get anywhere if it falls off the radar faster than a supersonic jet?

-Having PTSD myself, I go further into my shell with all this chaos.
+Having PTSD, myself, I go further into my shell with all this chaos.
 I do so simply because it feels inescapable to me.
 I’m sure many others feel the same.
-Sadly, while showing the darkest disparities of humanity on social media isn’t likely to go away, it tells me one thing, more help is needed.
+Sadly, while showing the darkest disparities of humanity on social media isn’t likely to go away, it tells me one thing: more help is needed.

-My friends, the outcry around mental illness needs to be more than a flash in the pan; the talk needs to be more than trending buzzwords, it needs to be a battle taken on by the majority, every day.
-We don’t only lose people to the virus, we also lose an untold amount because of the mental suffering brought on by it….
-Please be safe!
+My friends, the outcry around mental illness needs to be more than a flash in the pan, The talk needs to be more than trending buzzwords, It needs to be a battle taken on by the majority, every day.
+We don’t only lose people to the virus; we also lose an untold amount because of the mental suffering brought on by it… Please be safe!

-If you are struggling please go here for help: Crisis Services Canada
+If you are struggling, please go here for help: Crisis Services Canada